Lightsmark and Lighsprint SDK are now free and open source software.

 very good work with light ;)

-(somehow reminds me
+(somehow reminds me my shots)

 QuteMol renders molecules